Sexgeek’s annotated reading list of books on power dynamics.

-Slavecraft: Roadmaps for Erotic Servitude – Principles, Skills and Tools by a grateful slave with Guy Baldwin – This book is written from the perspective of a gay male slave who occasionally says things in a way that betrays a certain amount of misogyny, and the copy editing is enough to make me gnash my teeth (Daedelus argh!
+Slavecraft: Roadmaps for Erotic Servitude – Principles, Skills and Tools by a grateful slave with Guy Baldwin – This book is written from the perspective of a gay man on the right side of the slash who occasionally says things in a way that betrays a certain amount of misogyny, and the copy editing is enough to make me gnash my teeth (Daedelus argh!
 Hire an editor!).
 Nonetheless I strongly recommend it.
 It’s extremely insightful when it comes to mindset and emotional dimensions of submission, and presents a number of very useful concepts.

 Conquer Me: Girl-to-Girl Wisdom about Fulfilling Your Submissive Desires by Kacie Cunningham – Highly recommended.
 One of the things I like about this book is how little of it is really “girl-to-girl” and how much of it is simply human-to-human.
 The title was pretty off-putting to me, but in truth it’s one of the books I’ve read on the topic of D/s and M/s that’s least mired conventionally gendered assumptions.
 By-and-for submission advice is hard to come by, too, so it’s a standout for that alone.
 Mostly, though, she does away with the fantasy crap and cuts to the chase of what day-to-day living is like when you’re in a full-time power relationship.
 She packs a lot of powerful questions and concepts into every page.
 Cunningham is a clear, precise writer; she tackles a wide range of common M/s pitfalls and challenges and offers the solutions she’s found along her journey without ever coming across as prescriptive.
 In so doing, she emerges as a warm, sensible voice, both powerful and humble.
 I hope to see more from her.

 Becoming a Slave: The Theory and Practice of Voluntary Servitude by Jack Rinella with Reflections by his Slave Patrick – *sigh* Okay, I’m gonna just say this.
 Jack Rinella needs an editor.
 Like, badly.
 He has a lot of wisdom to share, and is one of the rare masters who writes in a way that’s also fully and openly informed by the time he’s spent as a slave.
 This book, like others he’s written, has many excellent insights.
-He’s been at this forever and he’s a tireless seeker of slaves so he has a ton of highly varied experience to draw on.
+He’s been at this forever and he’s a tireless seeker of new partners so he has a ton of highly varied experience to draw on.
 But the man repeats himself and goes in circles enough to make you dizzy, and he burdens even the simplest of topics with verbal padding so thick it obscures the shape of the message within.
-I had to relegate this book to the bathroom, because it was such a slog that I couldn’t manage read more than two pages at a sitting – perfect for a long piss.
-When I finish it – should take another four or five months – I’ll amend this review, but I’m halfway through and it’s not improving.
-I’d give up entirely if it weren’t for the maddening fact that he’s really got intriguing, sensible stuff to say!
-Highlights include some great deflating of common porno-fantasy ideas, and helpful journaling and other exercises for slave wannabes.
+I’d have given up entirely if it weren’t for the maddening fact that he’s really got intriguing, sensible stuff to say!
+Highlights include some great deflating of common porno-fantasy ideas, and helpful journaling and other exercises for servant wannabes.
 Anyway.
 Enter at your own risk.

 Real Service by Raven Kaldera and Joshua Tenpenny – Tightly focused on service and the mindsets and concepts that underpin service-based relationships, this book skips over fantasy-style rhapsodizing about “fetishy” service and goes straight to a pragmatic discussion of the everyday, all-the-time kind.
 So useful!
 I personally find the sections on the qualities of a good master and a good servant to be absolute gems, and I think they should have been placed at the very top of the book to set the tone for the rest.
 The authors’ concepts of styles of dominance and submission are also classics, and I love the detailed lists of types of service that can be offered, neatly divided by category and then by skill level.
 You may or may not want to use them directly, but the structure lends itself well to adaptation, so take them as a starting point for writing up your own.